-Bentley and Lucas, who combine to average nearly 25 points a game, often draw much of the attention.
-Bentley finished with 10 points, and she and Lucas used up much of their energy keeping up with the Buckeyes' high-scoring backcourt of Prahalis and Tayler Hill (16 points).
+Her star backcourt of Alex Bentley and Maggie Lucas, who combine to average nearly 25 points a game, often draw much of the attention.

 But it was Greene and Nickson who led the first-half charge against Ohio State.

-Greene had a double-double in the first half with 16 points and 10 boards.
-She showed a lethal combination of muscle and athleticism after grabbing offensive rebounds with 3:50 left in the first half, deftly stepping around a defender on the baseline on the second attempt for a layup and a 37-26 lead.
+Greene had a double-double in the first half alone with 16 points and 10 boards.
+She showed a lethal combination of muscle and athleticism after grabbing two rebounds on the offensive end with 3:50 left in the first half, deftly stepping around a defender on the baseline for a layup and a 37-26 lead.

-They didn't stop hustling in the second half even with a safe lead.
+They didn't stop hustling in the second half even with the game well in hand.